fosshostorg/fosshost.org/src/posts/new-sponsor-ukfast.net.md

 author: bruno
 ---

 We have a new sponsor: **UKFast.Net Limited**.
-The company, founded in 1999 and one of the leading providers in the United Kingdom, is **sponsoring us with the collocation for ten units of our AArch64 hardware**, and IP transit.
+The company, founded in 1999 and one of the leading providers in the United Kingdom, is **sponsoring us with the colocation for ten units of our AArch64 hardware**, and IP transit.

 The hardware will be hosted at MaNOC6, one of the company's data centres in Manchester.
 You can read about this Tier 3 data centre on [UKFast's website](https://www.ukfast.co.uk/inside-our-data-centres.html).